mat0829/mat0829.github.io/_posts/2018-11-14-time_to_burn_again.markdown

   I am not going to lie, getting this error corrected was extremly difficult to solve.
 What needed to happen, I found after MUCH research, was that I needed to go onto the computer I created my application on, the laptop, as I was using both a laptop and a desktop to make this project, and use `yarn uninstall turbolinks` in the console.
 I also had to run `yarn upgrade` to get everything up to par and working again correctly.
 After this my application did what I had hoped and would launch a confirmation box when attempting to click a delete button.
 <br>
 <br>
   Now that things were in order with that I continued to play with my application in Rails vs Sinatra.
 The difference in the code was the most extreme thing.
-It is SO dry in Rails.
-From the partials that I created for everything from the new and edit forms and being able to just put `<%= render 'form' %>` in each view to using the same idea to do everything from using partials for code for buttons linking to common pages like home.
+It is SO DRY in Rails.
+From the partials that I created for everything from the new and edit forms and being able to just put `<%= render 'form' %>` in each view to using the same idea to do everything from using partials for code for buttons linking to common pages like home to code that I was using to render specific background images for different views.
+Partials not only worked for these but made the code so DRY later.
 The code is so clean.
 So easy to read.
 <br>
 <br>
 I Love form builders!
 I mean I LOVE them!
 All the nonsense is stripped away to these beautiful, concise, and easy to read things and the same for fields_for.
 Just so clean.
 I can't stop thinking about it, how clean it is.
 I Love things to be clean and Rails excels at this: